jhartz/present/README.md

 ## C Examples

-All of the functionality above can be done in C.
+All of the functionality above can be utilized from pure C as well.

 ```C
 // Create a ClockTime